Assigning Source Accounts to Identities

 To update a correlation configuration:

-- In the Admin interface, go to Connections > Sources and select the source to update.
+- Go to Admin > Connections > Sources and select the source to update.

 In the Correlation Configuration panel, review the existing attributes for configuring this source: